How to Watch NFL Games Without Cable: 11 Ways to Catch All the Action

 If $99 seems a bit much, you can sign up for a free trial to see if you like it.

-Verizon: I’m not a fan of a high-priced cell phone bill, but if you have Verizon, specifically the “More Everything” plan, you can stream NFL games for free.
+Verizon: If you have Verizon, specifically the “More Everything” plan, you can stream NFL games for free.

 The one catch?
 You can only stream on a phone or tablet, not on your TV.
 However, it does give the added bonus of allowing you to watch NFL RedZone without cable, right on your phone.